-84. APRA will accept annual reviews that explore particular elements of the risk management framework in depth and on a rotational basis.
+- 84. APRA will accept annual reviews that explore particular elements of the risk management framework in depth and on a rotational basis.
 For example, if an institution's risk management framework has six material elements, it may choose to review two of these every year.
 The structure of such a program of review is at the discretion of the regulated institution.
 The annual review sign-off would include those reviews conducted during the year since the previous such sign-off.
-However, APRA expects that all elements of the risk management framework would be subject to review at least every three years.
-For insurers, the annual review required by CPS 220 is separate from the assessment of the suitability and adequacy of the risk management framework conducted
+APRA expects that all elements of the risk management framework would be subject to review at least every three years.
+For general and life insurers, the annual review required by CPS 220 is separate from the assessment of the suitability and adequacy of the risk management framework conducted by the Appointed Actuary[®].
+This review must be reported to the Board Audit Committee or, in the case of a Category C insurer, foreign ADI, or eligible foreign life insurance company (EFLIC) to the Senior Officer Outside of Australia or the Compliance Committee. - 85.
+APRA envisages that some branch operations would be subject to group internal audits of compliance with, and effectiveness of, its risk management framework.
+APRA may approve alternative timing to this annual review, such as on a biennial basis if satisfied that those arrangements will, in APRA's view, achieve the objectives of this requirement.